 The island of Skopelos lies between Skiathos and Alonissos, with an area of 96 km2 and population of less than 5 000 residents.
 It has become more popular in 2008 as one of the islands on which the movie Mamma Mia was shot.
-Its capital is the largest and liveliest settlement on island and is called Skopelos as well, or just Chora.
+Its capital is the largest and liveliest settlement on island and is called Skopelos Town, or just Chora.

 According to the legend, the island was founded by Staphylus - son of the god of wine Dionysos and Princess Ariadne of Crete.
 In ancient times the island was known under the name Peparethos, colony of Crete, and famous for wine production. Тoday the residents are involved mainly in the production of olives and feta cheese.
 Archeological excavations have uncovered a tomb with gold accessories from the Mycenaean period.